Has-sh/TurtEyes/README.md

 - **MainActivity**: Swipe down to refresh the device list.
 Tap a device button to view its GPS location and sensor status.
 - **StatsActivity**: Displays the current GPS location and hatchling status.
 The data updates based on the provided ViewModel.

-## Contributing

-Contributions are welcome.
-Please submit issues and pull requests on the [GitHub repository](https://github.com/Has-sh/ToDoListApp).

 ## Acknowledgements

 - Firebase Realtime Database